cody-little/GenderWageRegression/README.md

 Repository for Gender Wage Regression Project

-## Sumarry
+## Summary
 This project was completed during my master's degree at the University of Pennsylvania for a course called Applied Linear Modelling.
 I use publicly available data to build a mediation effects regression model that details the effects of gender and wages.
-While controlling for other variables I show there is a statistically significant mediation effect where males working in high paying industries such as finance and technology earn more while controlling for education and age.
+While controlling for other variables I show there is a statistically significant mediation effect where males working in high paying industries such as finance and technology earn more than womenwhile controlling for education and age.

 ### Research Question